top of page

 Applying for Spouse Visa to the UK.

-When applying for spouse visa to the UK you need to be a partner of Irish / British citizen, or an overseas nationals partner who holds ILR.
+When submitting a spouse visa to the UK you need to be a partner of Irish / British citizen, or an overseas nationals partner who holds ILR.
 You, both need to be over 18 years old at the submission date and either living and settled in the Great Britain or returning together to permanently settle in the United Kingdom.

 To be successful in applying for spouse visa UK application you will need to demonstrate you can adequately maintain yourselves without the need to access public funds.
 Demonstrate you met the criteria under Appendix FM, and demonstrate you are in a legitimate, subsisting relationship together.
 A spouse visa can lead to indefinite leave or settlement after a period of 5 years.